rodmoreno/rodmoreno/README.md

 **Head of Engineering** 📍 Mexico City

 I'm an engineering leader with 10+ years of experience building secure, scalable web and mobile platforms.
-Currently leading the engineering team at a fintech startup, where I've architected payment systems processing $300K+ MXN monthly with 99.99% uptime.
+Currently leading the engineering team at **Flux QR**, a fintech startup, where I've architected payment systems processing $13M+ MXN monthly with 99.99% uptime.

 ## 🚀 What I Do